 To understand in detail how the SDGs can be met and which ICT building blocks need to be developed and used, one needs to follow a more formal approach.
-In [C2-3] a methology is explained on how the SDG targets can be eventually mapped into the necessary building blocks.
-In Annex 3 we briefly discuss this methodology and present two exemplary cases of such an analysis.
+In [C2-3] a methodology is explained on how the SDG targets can be eventually mapped into the necessary building blocks.
+In Annex 1 of this document we briefly discuss this methodology and present two exemplary cases of such an analysis.
 A thorough analysis of all SDGs will take place during the first phase of the Smart Networks and Services Programme.
 This will allow the Programme to set solid and realistic goals until the end of the Programme.

 Significant research efforts have to be undertaken during the next decade for all these technological areas.
-Figure 4 is an example on how the technological areas needed by the SDGs are mapped into research activities for B5G systems.
-0 also presents a list of enablers for these research areas.
+The following Figure 2-7 is an example on how the technological areas needed by the SDGs are mapped into research activities for B5G systems.
+Figure 2-7 also presents a list of enablers for these research areas.